kmannopov/ryzen-hackintosh/README.md

 ## Description:
 This is a working EFI configuration for those who want to install MacOS on their Ryzen systems, but don't want to go through the hassle of creating a new OpenCore configuration.
 The config has only been tested on the hardware listed below.
-I would highly suggest generating a unique SMBIOS and editing the config.plist file to update the old values.
+I would highly suggest generating a unique SMBIOS and editing the config.plist file to update the old values, especially if you want iCloud and iMessage to work.
 A guide on how to do that can be found [here](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo).

 ## Verified Specification